longdh210/microservices-example/README.md

 **Microservices Example** is a microservices demo application.
-The application is a web-based e-commerce app, currently this demo have three services (product-catalog-service, order-service, payment-service).
+The application is a web-based e-commerce app.
+Currently, this demo has three services (product-catalog-service, order-service, payment-service).